TL;DR

 How much does Google Ads cost

-Budget planning and CPC benchmarks by industries
+Budget planning and CPC benchmarks by industry

 Remarketing guide